Heppner flood of 1903: Thunderstorms and torrential rain

+Floods in Lexington and Ione and outbreak of typhoid fever

 After the flood inundated Heppner, two of its residents, Les Matlock and Bruce Kelly, rode on horseback to warn the cities of Lexington and Ione, 9 and 18 mi downstream, respectively.
 The flood washed through Lexington at about 19:00, just before they arrived, destroying several buildings.
 Matlock and Kelly continued north to Ione, overtaking the flood and warning the bewildered residents to evacuate.
 No one was killed in Ione or Lexington.
 However, the floodwaters washed raw sewage from Heppner downstream, contaminating wells in both Lexington and Ione.
 As a result, at least 18 people died from typhoid fever over the next several months.

+Flood control studies and creation of the Willow Creek Dam

 The flood led to flood control studies in 1962, 1965, and 1979.
 The Willow Creek Dam was completed in 1983 to prevent such a flood in the future.
 It is the first major roller-compacted concrete dam.

+Recording in photographs by Walter S. Bowman

 Pendleton, Oregon photographer Walter S. Bowman captured images of the aftermath.